10 Reasons Why Denzel Washington Is Hollywood’s G.O.A.T.

 While studying drama and journalism at Fordham University, Washington played guard on the school’s basketball team, where he was coached by the legendary P.J.
 Carlesimo.
 The actor would later show off some of those skills in his third collaboration with Spike Lee, 1998’s He Got Game, in which he plays a convict who’s let out of the joint so he can convince his estranged son (real-life NBA star Ray Allen) to take a basketball scholarship in exchange for a reduced sentence.

 Watch it: Check out Washington playing some very hands-on defense in this YouTube clip from He Got Game.
-(He Got Game is streaming on multiple platforms)
+(He Got Game, on Prime Video)

 Don’t Miss This: The 5 Best Spike Lee Films You Haven't (Yet) Seen